-Amy is a post-doctoral research fellow and leads the microbiome research stream at the Food & Mood Centre.
+Amy is a research psychologist, Senior Research Fellow and Head of the Microbiome Research Stream at the Food & Mood Centre.
+Amy’s work has been funded in part through the generous support of the Wilson Foundation.
 Clinically trained in neuropsychology and with a PhD from the University of Melbourne, she is passionate about evidence-based practice and gold-standard research methodology.
 Amy’s primary research focus is the gut microbiome and the potential relevance that this ‘forgotten organ’ for understanding human health.
 In 2017 she was awarded the Jack Brockhoff Foundation Early Career Grant to examine the role of the microbiome in Alzheimer’s disease and cognition.
 She is also working on collaborative research regarding early life predictors of child mental health with the Barwon Infant Study and Murdoch Childrens Research Institute.

 Amy is an active communicator of science, and has written for The Conversation, The Research Whisperer and The Thesis Whisperer.
 She can also be found at www.mindbodymicrobiome.com, on Twitter @MBmicrobiome and on Instagram @mindbodymicrobiome.